forumevi/anoma-nft/README.md

 ---

-## 🤝 Built by Real Anoma Army
+## 🤝 Built by Anoma Real Army Cohort

 This is not just a demo — it’s a manifesto for user-first, intent-driven Web3.

-> **Team Real Anoma Army** believes in a future where blockchain complexity vanishes — and users reign supreme.
+> **Team Anoma Real Army** believes in a future where blockchain complexity vanishes — and users reign supreme.

 ---